cciw-uk/cciw.co.uk/docs/development.rst

 Version control
 ---------------

-Mercurial is used for VCS.
-Features and fixes should be developed off the 'default' named branch, using bookmarks if necessary.
-These are merged to the 'live' named branch as part of the deployment process.
+Git is used for VCS.
+Features and fixes should be developed in branches taken off the 'master' branch.
+These are merged to the 'master' branch as part of the deployment process.

 Tests
 -----